What is metabolic syndrome?

 - Abdominal obesity.
 This means having a waist circumference of more than 35 inches for women and more than 40 inches for men.
 An increased waist circumference is the form of obesity most strongly tied to metabolic syndrome.

 - Impaired fasting blood glucose.
-This means a level equal to or greater than 100 mg/dL
+This means a level equal to or greater than 100 mg/dL.
+The extra sugar (glucose) in your blood can damage blood vessels.

-- High triglyceride levels of more than 150 mg/dL.
+- Triglyceride level of more than 150 mg/dL.
 Triglycerides are a type of fat in the blood.
+If your level is high, you may have increased fatty deposits on the walls of your blood vessels.

 - Low HDL (good) cholesterol.
 Less than 40 mg/dL for men and less than 50 mg/dL for women is considered low.